Creating design informed measurements for your website

 95% of the information on the web is written language.
 It is only logical to say that a web designer should get good training in the main discipline of shaping written information, in other words: Typography.

-Learning about typography has had a huge impact on my approach to building websites and web . . .
+Learning about typography has had a huge impact on my approach to building . . .

 Techniques for picking colors and creating a color palette for your website